matkoch/MassTransit/docs/advanced/scheduling/scheduling-api.md

 ### Recurring Messages

-You can also schedule a message to be send to you periodically.
+You can also schedule a message to be sent to you periodically.
 This functionality uses the Quartz.Net periodic schedule feature and requires some knowledge of cron expressions.

 To request a recurring message, you need to use `ScheduleRecurringSend` extension method, which is available